-The recent experience in West Virginia is instructive.
+A good example is West Virginia.
 There, workers who were placed in a DC plan struggled to build up enough savings in their individual retirement accounts.
-The average DC account balance had a balance of only \$41,478.
+The average DC account had a balance of only \$41,478.
 Only 105 of the 1,767 teachers over age 60 had accumulated more than \$100,000, which would provide only about \$600 per month in retirement income.
 The most common reason cited by the teachers and school personnel for these "pitifully small" balances was unfamiliarity with investing.

-Concerned that insufficient retirement income would require some form of governmental assistance-such as increased retirement benefits, welfare or Medicaid- West Virginia "unfroze" the DB plan to ensure adequate, secure retirement income.
-And, reopening the DB plan is estimated to save the state \$22 million.
+Concerned that insufficient retirement income would require some form of governmental assistance, West Virginia "unfroze" the DB plan to ensure adequate, secure retirement income.